About

 Daniella is an award-winning filmmaker, though she has no hopes of keeping up with Fassbinder.

-She wrote, directed, and produced Unwell Woman (2024), a gothic horror dealing with the monstrous legacy of hysteria, and has won awards for her one-woman-show shorts.
+She wrote, directed, and produced Unwell Woman (2024), a gothic horror about the monstrous afterlife of hysteria, and has won awards for her increasingly unhinged one-woman-show shorts.

-She has directed music videos and made documentaries about women’s wellbeing in partnership with Headspace Health (she’s also written Sleepcasts for Headspace’s US, UK, and German audiences).
+She’s directed music videos and made documentaries about women’s wellbeing in partnership with Headspace Health, and has also written Sleepcasts (bedtime stories for grown-ups) for Headspace’s US, UK, and German audiences.

 Television

-In her spare time, Daniella writes crime dramas for major TV broadcasters including Channel 4 and PBS — from gutsy women battling drug cartels (Before We Die, 2023) to neurodivergent murder investigators (Patience, 2025).
+Daniella writes crime dramas for major broadcasters including Channel 4 and PBS — from gutsy women battling drug cartels (Before We Die, 2023) to neurodivergent murder investigators (Patience, 2025).

 Academia

 Daniella has over a decade’s experience teaching languages, literature, and film.
-She’s given lectures and seminars for Oxford’s Modern German Literature paper and Cambridge’s Comparative Film paper, which are much more exciting than they sound.
+She’s given lectures and seminars for Oxford’s Modern German Literature paper and Cambridge’s Comparative Film paper, both of which are considerably more exciting than they sound.

 She’s taught on a wide range of subjects including Kafka’s insomnia, Freud’s cocaine habit, Maya Deren’s hair, and Adorno’s grumpy critique of the culture industry.